slzhou-xy/GREEN/README.md

 ## Dataset
 Due to privacy, we only provide Porto dataset.
+To get road trajectories, please refer to the [FMM](https://github.com/cyang-kth/fmm).

-To use dataset, unzip dataset in directory `./data/porto`.
+To use dataset, unzip dataset in directory `./data/porto`, this dataset contains the road trajectory.

 - `./data/porto/rn/...` is the road network data.

 - `./data/porto/traj.csv` is the raw trajectory data.

 - `./data/porto/traj/*_od.csv` is the trajectory data for similarity.

-- To get road trajectories, please refer to the [FMM](https://github.com/cyang-kth/fmm).

 ## Hyper-parameters